-51 A more recent addition to this list is ICT.
-Basque language loyalists have achieved not only Basque versions of Office, Open Office and Wikipedia.
+&lt;sup>50 A more recent addition to this list is ICT.
+Basque language loyalists have achieved not only Basque versions of Office, Open Office and wikipedia.
 They are also expending considerable energy on ensuring mobile phones can work in Basque, that there is an ICANN .eus domain-extension, and many other such details.

-52 Once again, it is Fishman (1991, 2001, 1987) who has perhaps argued this point with greatest thoroughness, particularly on the basis of his Graded Intergenerational Disruption Scale (GIDS);
+&lt;sup>51 Once again, it is Fishman (1991, 2001, 1987) who has perhaps argued this point with greatest thoroughness, particularly on the basis of his Graded Intergenerational Disruption Scale (GIDS); he has also specifically criticised Basque priorities.
+For a different perspective, which considers that it necessary to go beyond Fishman's RLS proposals, though allegedly without contradicting them, see Martínez de Luna & Azurmendi 2005.